Vasectomy

 A vasectomy does not involve removing the testes, does not affect your hormones, will not affect your ability to produce semen, and does not change sexual function, appearance, or characteristics in any way.
 The only change is that there are no sperm in the ejaculate.

-Are there any complications from a vasectomy?
+What are the possible complications from a vasectomy?

 Vasectomy is a safe and straightforward procedure.
 However, it is common to experience some tenderness following the operation.
 You may also experience minor bruising and swelling, lasting a few days.
 As mentioned, rest, ice packs, oral pain relief, and supportive underwear will help to minimise these symptoms.

 A small number of people experience bleeding or infection after a vasectomy.
 Rest, support of the scrotum, pain relief, and antibiotics will resolve most problems quickly.
-Occasionally, sperm can leak from the ends of the cut tubes and produce small, hard lumps at the operation site.
-These usually do not cause any problems.

 Over time, some people may form antibodies to their sperm after the operation.
 However, these do not appear to affect any other part of the body or cause disease or discomfort.
 These antibodies may be one of the reasons why some people who have had a vasectomy reversal cannot recover their fertility.